voxpupuli/modulesync/README.md

 applies if you want to work on a fork of the puppetlabs modules or work on a non-master branch of any organization's modules.
 ModuleSync does not support cloning from one remote and pushing to another, you are expected to fork manually.
-It does not yet support automating pull requests (coming soon).
+It does not support automating pull requests.

 #### Dry-run

 If you dry-run before doing the live update, you need to specify what namespace to clone from because the live update will not re-clone if the modules are already cloned.
-The namespace should be your fork, not the upstream module.
-The format should be the SSH or HTTP prefix of the full URL minus the module name itself.
+The namespace should be your fork, not the upstream module (if working on a fork).

 ```
 msync update -n puppetlabs --noop